 Growth in the local economy had been inhibited by the poorly performing statewide and national economies.
 However, Bowdoinham has added several new small businesses and the size of the local labor force has experienced modest growth in the past ten years with a recent spike in local wages.
 Total unemployment at the Town, County and State levels have also decreased in the last decade.
+However, Bowdoinham residents have lower incomes on average compared to County residents and State residents.
+This is due in large part to an ability and willingness of Bowdoinham residents to commute to areas with greater employment opportunities outside of the Town.
 Importantly, as described in the Population and Demographics Chapter, the Town's population is aging, with more retirees who are not dependent upon the local economy for their income.